skanaar/nomnoml/README.md

 ## Contributing

-If you want to contribute to the project more info is available in [CONTRIBUTING.md](CONTRIBUTING.md).
+If you want to contribute to the project, more info is available in [CONTRIBUTING.md](CONTRIBUTING.md).